Financial planning, career development and investing information - Money-Zine.com

 • Airfare, Ground Transportation, Mileage Expenses

-If the employee cannot sell their homes in an established timeframe, then some companies will offer to purchase the home or provide a "guaranteed" price based on the home's appraised value.
+If the employee cannot sell their existing home in an established time frame, some companies will offer to purchase the home or provide a "guaranteed" price based on the home's appraised value.
 Less frequently, companies may offer additional assistance that includes:

 • Relocation / Employment Services for Spouses